 CKRS offers tuition installment payment plans of 1, 2, and 10 payments.
-The 2 and 10 payment plans will be collected by SMART.
-The Parent Phone Line for SMART is 1-888-868-8828.
-Christ the King Pre-K Program offers tuition installment payment plans of 1,2 and 8 payments.
-Annual K-8 Tuition and Pre-K tuition will be collected by the Tuition Office.
-Detailed payment schedules are available in the school office.
+The 2 and 10 payment plans will be collected by FACTS.
+Please see our website link for more information about tuition payment plans and contact information.
+Detailed payment schedules are also available in the school advancement office.